wpi-pw/acf-wpi/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-ACF Plus is a custom ACF plugin boilerplate.
+ACF Wpi is a custom ACF plugin boilerplate.

 == Description ==

-ACF Plus is a free plugin that allows you to develop anything with ACF.
+ACF Wpi is a free plugin that allows you to develop anything with ACF.

 With endless flexibility and access to hundreds of free and premium WordPress extensions, WooCommerce now powers 30% of all online stores &mdash; more than any other platform.